This is a post about frugal decorating for the holidays. Staying out of the stores and making do with what you have at home.

 You can always donate to your favorite charity or volunteer to help feed the poor.
-That is so much more rewarding than buying presents for the sake of buying.
+That is so much more rewarding than buying or receiving presents.

 If you’re on a strict budget, my advice is to stay out of the stores altogether.

-Take the candles in a vintage sewing machine drawer above.
-You can take scraps of paper and images downloaded off the internet to dress them up for the occasion.
-I just took clear tape and added the paper and some ribbon.
+You could place candles in a vintage sewing machine drawer.
+Take scraps of paper or images downloaded off the internet to dress them up.

-If you have a sewing or craft area, I promise you there are ornaments “just waiting to happen” right there in that spot.
-Ribbons and buttons and felt and fabric make beautiful ornaments and decorations.
+If you have a sewing or craft area and craft supplies, start crafting for Christmas.
+I promise you there are ornaments “just waiting to happen” to decorate your holiday home.

 Add a vintage Santa mug with a small tree inside.
-It adds just a bit of holiday cheer to ordinary objects on the coffee bar.
+It adds just a bit of holiday cheer to ordinary objects on your coffee bar.

 Add a strand of gold stars to a lampshade, and you’ve given it a touch of holiday spirit.

-By doing this and staying out of the stores where you are tempted to buy, you can have a holiday on budget.
-And still have a home filled with color and cheer.
+By doing this and staying out of the stores where you are tempted to buy, you can enjoy a frugal holiday on a budget.
+And you’ll still have a home filled with color and cheer.